stephenh/stephenh.github.com/content/drafts/using-sti-to-evolve-entities.md

 ## Acknowledgments

-Many thanks to Ben Lamboitte and Zach Gavin, who were instrumental in researching, evaluating, and prototyping the "new or evolve?" approaches & trade-offs, and Ben in particular for doing basically all the "take theory to practice" work in rolling these changes out to the system.
+Many thanks to Ben Lambillotte and Zach Gavin, who were instrumental in researching, evaluating, and prototyping the "new or evolve?" approaches & trade-offs, and Ben in particular for doing basically all the "take theory to practice" work in rolling these changes out to the system.